Balduina angustifolia

-Balduina angustifolia, the coastal plain honeycombhead, is a North American species of plants in the sunflower family.
+Balduina angustifolia, the coastal plain honeycombhead, is a species of plants in the sunflower family that grows in North America.
 It is native to the southeastern United States (Florida, Georgia, Alabama, Mississippi).

-Balduina angustifolia is a perennial herb with branching stems.
+An herb with branching stems.
 Each plant has 20 or more flower heads, each with yellow ray florets and yellow disc florets.
 The species grows in sandy soil, often in pinelands.
+According to the Florida Wildflower foundation it is an annual or biennial.